levey/async-network/README.md

 ### CocoaPods

-Add this to your podfile:
+Add this to your Podfile:

     pod 'AsyncNetwork'

+### Carthage

+Add this to your Cartfile:

+    github "levey/async-network" ~> 1.1

 ## License (MIT)